-16.2 ACTING APPOINTMENT: Upon recommendation by the Department Director and approval by the City Manager, through the Employer's internal processes, an employee may be named to fill a supervisory position that is unoccupied, vacant, or the current employee is on extended leave, by performing the full duties and responsibilities for an extended period of 16 hours or more, provided the employee meets the minimum certifications identified in the job description.
-The employee temporarily appointed to an acting supervisory role will receive a flat rate of 10% increase based on the employee's current rate of pay for the time spent in the acting supervisory role.
+B. ACTING APPOINTMENT: Upon recommendation by the Department Director and approval by the City Manager, through the Employer's internal processes, when a supervisory position is unoccupied, vacant, or the current employee is on extended leave, one (1) employee may be named to fill an Acting Appointment of the Supervisor.
+Upon such designation by the City Manager, the employee serving as the Acting Appointment shall perform the full duties and responsibilities of the position for a period of 40 hours or more.
+The employee appointed Acting will receive a flat rate of 10% increase based on the employee's current rate of pay.

-ARTICLE 17 CLASSIFICATIONS AND WAGES
+ARTICLE 17 CLASSIFICATION AND WAGES

-17.1 NEW CLASSIFICATIONS: The Employer may, during the term of this agreement, implement new classifications and/or departments.
+17.1 NEW CLASSIFICATIONS: The Employer may, during the term of this Agreement, implement new classifications and/or departments.
 Any new classifications developed will be negotiated as to wages prior to implementation.
 Under no circumstances will any bargaining unit employee receive a lesser wage due to the creation of new classifications.

-17.2 NEW WAGE SCALES
+17.2 CLASSIFICATIONS AND WAGES

-- A. Effective prospectively starting on the first pay period following ratification of this agreement by City Council and Union, the below new wage scale for Year 1 will go into effect. - B. Effective July 1, 2026, the below wage scale will be increased by two and three quarters percent (2.75%) representing a Cost of Living Adjustment. - C. Effective July 1, 2027, the wage scale in effect on June 30, 2026, will be increased by a further two and three quarters percent (2.75%) representing a Cost of Living Adjustment.
+- A. Effective prospectively starting on the first pay period following ratification of this agreement by City Council and Union, the below new wage scale for year 1 will go into effect. - B. Effective July 1, 2026, the wage scale in effect on June 30, 2025, will be increased by two and three-quarters percent (2.75%) representing a Cost of Living Adjustment. - C. Effective July 1, 2027, the wage scale in effect on June 30, 2026, will be increased by a further two and three-quarters percent (2.75%) representing a Cost of Living Adjustment.